Azure Stack Hub servicing policy

 For your Azure Stack Hub instance to remain in a supported state, the instance must run the most recently released update version (N) or run either of the two preceding update versions (N-1, N-2).
 The following support restrictions apply to systems that aren't within our general two preceding versions support policy:

 - Hotfixes for the platform are provided for the current version and two preceding versions (N-1, N-2).

 - Root Cause Analysis (RCA) is provided for the current version and two preceding versions (N-1, N-2).

 - Issues on systems for unsupported versions (preceding N-2) are not entitled to receive support from Microsoft unless you're performing an update.

 You must also have an active support agreement with the hardware partner that manufactured the system.
 Microsoft is not able to support you without a hardware support agreement in place.

-Microsoft software update packages are non-cumulative and require the previous update package or hotfix as a prerequisite.
-If you decide to defer one or more updates, consider the overall runtime if you want to get to the latest version.
+Microsoft software update packages are non-cumulative and require the previous update package and latest hotfix to be installed as a prerequisite.
+If you decide to defer one or more updates, consider the overall runtime required to update to the latest version.

 Resource provider version support

 For Azure Stack Hub resource providers, it's important to note that only the most recently released version of a given resource provider that is compatible with your supported version of Azure Stack Hub is supported, even though you may be using an older version of Azure Stack Hub that is still within the support window.